jamessouth/paint-demo/art.md

     }
   </style>
 ```
-In the body we have divs for the blue cloud, its outline, the red/white/yellow explosion with the word POP, and the exclamation point.
-I'll link to the repo again here since the remaining styles are long.
+In the body we have divs for the blue cloud, its outline, the red/white/yellow explosion with the word 'POP', and the exclamation point.
+I'll link to the repo again [here](https://github.com/jamessouth/paint-demo) since the remaining styles are long.

-To help draw these shapes I used this tool which generates the draw instructions and adds the x- and y-offsets, which I then used to position the shape within the div.
-As you can see, drawing a mask is the same as just drawing an image and in this case isn't totally necessary, I just wanted a cool demonstration of masking 😜.
+To help draw these shapes I used [this tool](http://www.victoriakirst.com/beziertool/) which generates the draw instructions and adds x- and y-offsets, which I then used to position the shape within the div.
+As you can see, using Houdini to mask an element is pretty much the same as drawing in it.
 ##More on the polyfill

 One last thing I wanted to show with the polyfill was that calling `paint` in your CSS before other declarations seems to work better than putting it just anywhere.
-I made Demo 4 to show that there is some caching issue when `paint` is called in SCSS, but also to say that if other declarations come before it the polyfill doesn't run as often, so you just get the body's background color.
+I made [Demo 4](https://jamessouth.github.io/paint-demo/demo4.html) to show that there is some caching issue when `paint` is called in SCSS, but also to say that if other declarations come before it the polyfill doesn't run as often, so you just get the body's background color.
 ```scss
 //demo4.scss
 .cache{